Natfan/work/btec/14/1/writeup.md

 Linux is also heavily command based, as shown by the extensive amount of terminal emulators that can be found over the vast range of distributions.
 I shall list some now:
 ![An example of a Terminal.](img/cli_ter.png "An example of a Terminal.")
 * `TTY`, the default Command Line Interface that can be accessed by pressing `F<1-9>`.
-Please note that one terminal is normally used up by the X server, which is the graphical frontend of the system.
-This is normally found on TTY1 or TTY7.
+Please note that one terminal is normally used up by the X server, which is the graphical front end of the system.
+This is normally found on either TTY1 or TTY7.
 * `rxvt` and `urxvt`,
 * `xterm`,
 * `GNONE Terminal`,